 The first output will ensure that farmers in the target areas receive training on modern irrigation techniques and related equipment for implementation.
 In sum, 350 farmers will benefit directly from the modern irrigation training and associated equipment.
 This will ensure the efficient use of water provided through components 2 and 3 in agricultural systems to help reduce water demand and improve the resilience of the water sector.
-The second output is focused on developing the maintenance plans for the continued operation of the canals and irrigation system of component 2 with comanagement between local government and the community to ensure joint ownership and the continued operation beyond the funding cycle.
+The second output is focused on developing the maintenance plans for the continued operation of the canals and irrigation system of component 2 with company the funding cycle.
 Complementarily, 4.3 focuses on strengthening water users associations.
-In some cases, water user associations already exist but do not have sufficient skills or have become inactive.
+In some cases, water user association already exist but do not have sufficient skills or have become inactive.
 In other cases, the water user association needs to formed.
 In total, there will be 23 water user associations to cover the target areas, with the project aiming at at least 6 women-headed associations.